Stanford WELL for Life

-WELL for Life is a new and cutting-edge study at the Stanford Prevention Research Center (SPRC).
-WELL is shifting the lens of chronic disease prevention by focusing on wellbeing- what does it mean to be well and how can we intervene to increase one's wellbeing.
+WELL for Life is a cutting-edge study at Stanford Prevention Research Center (SPRC).
+WELL is shifting the lens of chronic disease prevention by focusing on well-being.
+What does it mean to be well and how can we intervene to increase one's well-being?

 Who can join?

-Anyone 18 or older who lives in the US is invited.
+Anyone 18 or older is invited.
 We would like to have people from all walks of life join us- sick, healthy, old, young, men, women, and anyone else is invited.

 How do you join?

-Click “Join Now” and complete the informed consent form, which will provide you with details about your participation.
+Click “Join Stanford WELL for Life” above and complete the informed consent form, which will provide you with details about your participation.
 Within the hour you will receive an email granting you access to the WELL portal.